 Individuals gain direct experience in all aspects of a research project, from researching the primary literature to sampling design, collecting and analyzing data, and presenting at a final symposium.

-Learn first-hand about the projects and experiences of the 2023 student researchers in this Student Blog Series, launched in the summer of 2022.
+Learn about the projects and experiences of the 2023 student researchers in this Student Blog Series, launched in the summer of 2022.

 Laura Aguiniga